dcbaker/cython/docs/src/tutorial/caveats.rst

 Caveats
 =======

-Since Cython mixes C and Python semantics, some things may be a bit surprising or unintuitive.
-Work always goes on to make Cython more natural for Python users, so this list may change in the future.
+Since Cython0 mixes C and Python semantics, some things may be a bit surprising or unintuitive.
+Work always goes on to make Cython0 more natural for Python users, so this list may change in the future.

  - ``10**-2 == 0``, instead of ``0.01`` like in Python.